-Some key highlights for goals and objectives for the coming budget year (2024) include:
+Some key highlights for goals and objectives for the coming budget year (2025) include:

-- Facilities and Infrastructures: For 2024, objectives are focused on continuing condition assessments on the District's transmission mains for Project 2023 and easement acquisitions, as well as the design of the District Corporation Yard. - Water Supply: In 2023, the objectives were focused on completing constructions for Well Site #7, and possible acquisition of 1-2 additional properties for future well sites and storage.
-Both previous objectives will carry into 2024, with an additional objective aimed at beginning the design phase for Well Site #8. - Water Efficiency: In addition to working towards improving attendance at customer education events, the Water Efficiency objectives for 2024 focus on increasing participation and developing content for WaterSmart classes. - Organizational Effectiveness: In addition to completion of the Information Technology (IT) implementation federated services, the Organizational Effectiveness objectives for 2024 are also focused on continued enhancement efforts for employee recruitment and retention. - Customer Engagement: For 2024, objectives are focused on re-invigorating the Customer Advisory Committee (CAC) and developing an enhanced experience for participants including the Garden Corps members.
+- Facilities and Infrastructures: For 2025, objectives are focused on piloting condition assessment technology for the District's transmission and distribution mains for Project 2030, along with easement assessments and acquisition, as well as the design of the District Corporation Yard. - Water Supply: In 2024, the objectives were focused on completing construction for Well Site #7, beginning design for Well Site #8, and possible acquisition of 1-2 additional properties for future well sites and storage.
+Previous objectives related to wells and property acquisition will carry into 2025, with a focus aimed at completing the drilling phase for Well Site #8. - Water Efficiency: In addition to working towards improving attendance at customer education events, the Water Efficiency objectives for 2025 focus on increasing participation and developing content for WaterSmart classes. - Organizational Effectiveness: The Organizational Effectiveness objectives for 2025 are also focused on selecting and implementing a new Enterprise Resource Planning (ERP) system, and budget process refinement utilizing ClearGov software. - Customer Engagement: For 2025, objectives are focused on continued education and collaboration with the Customer Advisory Committee (CAC) and developing an enhanced experience for participants including the Garden Corps members.

-The following are the goals and objectives identified for 2024:
+The following are the goals and objectives identified for 2025:

-Strategic Plan Goal: Manage and Diversify a Dependable Water Supply and Empower Customers to Use Water in an Efficient Manner OBJECTIVES 1 Complete construction for Well Site 7, which will include Aquifer Storage and Recovery (ASR).
-2 Begin design for Well Site 8.
+Strategic Plan Goal: Manage and Diversify a Dependable Water Supply and Empower Customers to Use OBJECTIVES 1 Complete construction for Well Site 7, which will include Aquifer Storage and Recovery (ASR).
+2 Complete drilling for Well Site 8.
 3 Pursue acquisition of 1-2 potential sites for wells/water/asset storage.
-4 Host three in-person and two online Water Smart classes.
+4 Host three in-person and two online WaterSmart classes.

-Strategic Plan Goal: Manage the Improvement of and Reinvestment in District Infrastructure and Facilities OBJECTIVES 1 Implement a District meter testing program.
-2 Implement a joint purchasing program (which may include water meters) and/or participate in selected agency partnerships.
-3 Complete 75% design of the selected alternative for the Corporation Yard and develop financing options.
-4 Continue Easement Acquisitions as identified by the District-wide Easement Needs Assessment/Study.
-5 Continue non-invasive condition assessments on selected District transmission mains.
+Strategic Plan Goal: Manage the Improvement of and Reinvestment in District Infrastructure and Facilities OBJECTIVES 1 Ongoing meter testing (test 200 meters).
+2 Complete 50% plans, specifications, and cost estimate of the selected alternative for the Corporation Yard 3 Finalize funding plan for Corporation Yard build-out.
+4 Complete the review of 150 locations as identified by the District-wide Easement Needs Assessment/Study and create a prioritized list for easement acquisition.
+Continue Easement acquisition as identified by the prioritized list.
+5 Complete 75% of the Water System Master Plan.